Antivirus Software Review: Panda Security

-Since subscription packages and features for each program vary, the table below compares each provider's offering on the basis of a sample, noting the subscription which most closely matches this:
+Since subscription packages and features for each program from our sample vary, the table below compares each provider's offering on the basis of a sample, noting the subscription which most closely matches this:

-Panda Security offers, without question, solid antivirus programs that provide a variety of features, suffering only from the odd blemish.
-The interface doesn't make much sense, the third-party features (VPN and password manager) aren't anything to write home about, and the security and performance test lab results are "only" good, or slightly above average.
+Panda Security offers, without question, solid antivirus protection and a variety of features, suffering only from the odd blemish here and there.
+The interface is clumsily arranged, the third-party features (VPN and password manager) aren't anything to write home about, and the security and performance testing lab results are "only" good, albeit, not too far off the best.

-With that said, Panda Security does a lot of things right: With its different subscription packages, you can individually configure how you want your antivirus to function; despite its problems, the dashboard is relatively user-friendly; and the program provides good security, without holding your computer back.
-On top of all that, basic protection is completely free, and, if you're on the fence about paying for the service, you can test it for one month, free of charge.
+With that said, Panda Security does a lot of things right.
+Thanks to its different subscription packages, you can individually configure how you want your antivirus to function; despite its problems, the dashboard is relatively user-friendly; and the program provides good security, without holding your computer back.
+On top of all that, basic protection is offered free of charge, and, if you're on the fence about paying for the service, you can test it for one month, likewise, at no cost.

-The customer reviews that we evaluated showed that most users were satisfied with Panda Security.
-Many reviews commend the program's user-friendliness and effectiveness.
-In contrast, as seems to be typical among antivirus programs, criticism was leveled against the provider's support and billing issues.
+The customer reviews that we evaluated showed that most users were satisfied with Panda Security, with many commending the program's user-friendliness and effectiveness.
+In contrast, as seems to be typical among antivirus software, criticism derided the provider's support and noted billing irregularities.

 Alternatives to Panda Security

 Should you want more features, we recommend giving Kaspersky, Avira, or ESET a look.
-Overall, for a similar price, we found Bitdefender to be much more impressive, owing to its excellent user interface and test lab results.
+Overall, at nearly the same price, we found Bitdefender to be much more impressive, owing to its excellent user interface and impressive testing lab results.
 A list of popular alternatives to Panda Security can be found in the table below: